arnaudoff/scala-quick/06_functional_objects/README.md

 ## Constructing a `Rational`

-- Given we've decided to model `Rational` so that its object are immutable, we'll require that clients provide all data needed by the object (a numerator and a denominator) upon instance construction:
+- Given we've decided to model `Rational` so that its objects are immutable, we'll require that clients provide all data needed by the object (a numerator and a denominator) upon instance construction: